Dijkstra’s Algorithm in Python & C++ (Example)

 A path from the source vertex to the destination vertex that costs a minimum is the shortest path or shortest distance.
 In graph theory, it is possible to have multiple routes from a source to a destination.
-Between these routes, if there is a route that costs a minimum amount, we can call it the shortest path algorithm.
+Among these routes, if there is a route that costs a minimum amount, we call it the shortest path.

 A Undirected-Weighted Graph

-• The path between node 1 to node 2 is called the edge.
+• The path between node 1 and node 2 is called the edge.

-Among these four routes, we can see that the first route will cost us 7.
+Among these four routes, we can see that the first route costs 7.
 So, it is the shortest path in terms of cost.

 Shortest Path